Observed and Monitored Catch Tables

 Discarded Pacific halibut in the IFQ fishery

-Caution should be exercised when interpreting the results for halibut in the halibut IFQ fishery in these tables.
 For hook-and-line catch, the estimated weight of each species caught is the product of the estimated number of fish, the mean weight per fish, and the proportion of the catch that is discarded.
 While these methods provide unbiased estimates of catch, the estimate of at-sea discards relies on the assumption that the proportion of the number of discarded halibut is equal to the proportion of the weight discarded.
 The Pacific halibut fishery is the only federally managed fishery with a regulatory minimum size limit (32 inches) and this creates a unique data collection issue for observers who collect data from the unsorted (retained and discarded) catch without inferring which fish would be discarded by the vessel.
 As a result, the assumption that the proportion of halibut discarded by number equals the proportion discarded by weight is not valid and this results in over-estimates of halibut discard within the halibut directed fishery.
 To correct for this bias, NMFS has developed an analytic (modeled) method to adjust for this bias by adjusting the percentage of halibut retained to reflect the differences in mean weight per fish for retained (and discarded) halibut.
-A NOAA Technical Memorandum describing the change is currently going through final review.
-This solution has been implemented for 2021, and future years, and the same correction is being implemented for previous years, back to 2013.
-The change was not available in time to incorporate into the CAS and be reflected in the tables for this update, however.
-Corrections for the bias will be included in these tables with the 2021 Annual Report.
+In 2022, NMFS published a method to adjust for this bias by adjusting the percentage of halibut retained to reflect the differences in mean weight for retained (and discarded) halibut (Cahalan and Gasper 2022).
+Data in these tables beginning with 2021 reflect biased-corrected estimates of Pacific halibut discarded in the IFQ halibut fishery.
+Caution should be exercised when interpreting the results for halibut in the halibut IFQ fishery in these tables for the years prior to 2021.

 - North Pacific Observer Program Annual Reports